GRPraveenKumar/assignment/README.md

 ```

 ## Summary
 #Apologies for not doing it on local machine.
-I tried to do the assignment with local machine due to my personal laptop issue im not able to do it with local machine and not able to install minikube. i have attached docker-compose file to deploy springapp with mongoDB and yaml file to deploy application with HPA in k8s. please have a look.Thank you for the oppurtunity
+I tried to do the assignment with local machine due to my personal laptop issue im not able to do it with local machine and not able to install minikube. i have attached docker-compose file to deploy springapp with mongoDB and Manifest file to deploy application with HPA in k8s. please have a look.Thank you for the opportunity.

 ```clone
 https://github.com/GRPraveenKumar/assignment.git